PluribusDigital/playbook/delivery/software-dev/index.md

 `README.md` - At a minimum, most projects will have one of these files in the root.
 Typically, it explains the project's purpose, installation steps and all configuration details to start and run the project.

 `CONTRIBUTING.md` - This file describes how to contribute to a project.
-It should explains how issues are tracked, how to submit code (likely pull requests) and the process of review and approval based on code quality details (like: test coverage or linting).
+It should explains how issues are tracked, how to submit code (likely pull requests) and the process of review and approval based on code quality details (like: test coverage or linting). [example CONTRIBUTING.md file](example_CONTRIBUTING.md)

 `INSTALL.md` - Some projects will have a separate file for installation instuctions.
 The separate file will usually indicate a more involved build process or signal that the project has many more users than authors.